 As a result of these restrictions, we will be limited as to how we conduct our business and we may be unable to raise additional debt or equity financing to compete effectively or to take advantage of new business opportunities.
 The terms of any future indebtedness we may incur could include more restrictive covenants.
-We cannot assure you that we will be able to maintain compliance with these covenants in the future and, if we fail to do so, that we will be able to obtain waivers from the lenders and/or amend the covenants.
+We may not be able to maintain compliance with our financial covenants in the future and, if we fail to do so, we may not be able to obtain waivers from the lenders and/or amend the covenants.

-There can be no assurance that we will meet the financial covenants contained in our credit agreements, when in effect.
+There can be no assurance that we will meet the financial covenants contained in our Credit Facilities, when in effect.
 If we breach any of these restrictions or covenants, or suffer a material adverse change which restricts our borrowing ability under our Credit Facilities, we would not be able to borrow funds thereunder without a waiver.
 Any inability to borrow could have an adverse effect on our business, financial condition and results of operations.
 In addition, a breach, if uncured, could cause a default under the applicable agreement(s) governing our indebtedness, in which case such we may be required to repay these borrowings before their due date.
 We may not have or be able to obtain sufficient funds to make these accelerated payments.
 If we are forced to refinance these borrowings on less favorable terms or cannot refinance these borrowings, our results of operations and financial condition could be adversely affected.

-We cannot guarantee that we will repurchase our common stock pursuant to our share repurchase program or that our share repurchase program will enhance long-term stockholder value.
+We may not continue to repurchase our common stock pursuant to our share repurchase program, and any such repurchases may not enhance long-term stockholder value.
 Share repurchases could also increase the volatility of the price of our common stock and could diminish our cash reserves.

 In March 2006, our Board of Directors approved a share repurchase program, authorizing the Company to repurchase up to 3,000,000 shares of common stock.
-In July 2008, the Board of Directors increased the authorization by an additional 3,000,000 shares, and in December 2015, the Board increased the authorization by an additional 1,500,000 shares for a total authorization to repurchase shares of up to 7,500,000 shares.
-Since inception of its share repurchase program through July 31, 2020, the Company has repurchased 6,161,141 shares at a cost of approximately \$404.4 million.
-As of July 31, 2020, 1,338,859 shares remained available to repurchase under the existing share repurchase program which has no expiration date.
+In July 2008, the Board of Directors increased the authorization by an additional 3,000,000 shares, and in December 2015, the Board increased the authorization by an additional 1,500,000 shares for a total authorization to repurchase up to 7,500,000 shares.
+Since inception of its share repurchase program through July 31, 2021, the Company has repurchased 6,161,141 shares at a cost of approximately \$404.4 million.
+As of July 31, 2021, 1,338,859 shares remained available to repurchase under the existing share repurchase program which has no expiration date.